kordrawr-maker/RustMc/README.md

 rustmc setup
 ```

-Prompts for server type (Vanilla, Paper, Fabric, NeoForge), version (fetched live from the official APIs), memory, port and name.
+Prompts for server type (Vanilla, Paper, Fabric, NeoForge), version, memory, port and name.
 Then it downloads a bundled Temurin JRE and the server jar, runs the loader installer for Fabric/NeoForge, writes the EULA, `server.properties` and `server.json`.
 Everything lives in `server/` next to the binary.

 Flags: